karl4kiefer/Guess-The-Number/README.md

   - Replayable with a new number generated after each game
   - Tells the user whether the number is higher or lower.
   - Tells the user how many attempts were remaining after guessing the correct number.

+#### How to Build and Run:

+  - Download the .cpp file and run it in a compiler OR copy the code from "GuessTheNumber.cpp" and paste it into a compiler (Visual Studio, Visual Studio Code, an online compiler)